pytorch/ao/README.md

 optim = AdamW8bit(model.parameters()) # replace with Adam4bit and AdamFp8 for the 4 / fp8 versions
 ```

-In practice we are a tiny bit slower that expertly written kernels but the implementations for these optimizers were written a in **few hundred lines of PyTorch code ** and compiled so please use them or copy paste them for your own quantized optimizers.
+In practice, we are a tiny bit slower than expertly written kernels but the implementations for these optimizers were written in a **few hundred lines of PyTorch code ** and compiled so please use them or copy-paste them for your quantized optimizers.
 Benchmarks [here](https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim)

 We also have support for [single GPU CPU offloading](https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim#optimizer-cpu-offload) where both the gradients (same size as weights) and the optimizers will be efficiently sent to the CPU.
 This alone can **reduce your VRAM requirements by 60%**